 Professor of Theatre

-Credits outside of Chicago include: the off-Broadway premiere of The Opponent at 59E59 Street Theatre in New York City, Glengarry Glen Ross for the Northern Stage Ensemble in Newcastle-upon-Tyne, England; Measure for Measure for Connecticut Repertory Theatre; Hank Williams: Lost Highway and Alias Grace for the Clarence Brown Theatre in Knoxville, Tennessee; Henry V, The Three Musketeers, Scapin, Macbeth, A Midsummer Night's Dream, The Taming of the Shrew, and All's Well That Ends Well at the Illinois Shakespeare Festival; and the Merry Wives of Windsor and The Complete History of American (Abridged) for Idaho Repertory Theatre.
+Credits outside of Chicago include: Glengarry Glen Ross for the Northern Stage Ensemble in Newcastle-upon-Tyne, England; Macbeth for Notre Dame Shakespeare Festival; Measure for Measure for Connecticut Repertory Theatre; Henry V, The Three Musketeers, Scapin, Macbeth, A Midsummer Night's Dream, The Taming of the Shrew, and All's Well That Ends Well for the Illinois Shakespeare Festival; and the Merry Wives of Windsor and The Complete History of American (Abridged) for Idaho Repertory Theatre.

-University directing credits include: Borrowed Babies, Pericles; Prince of Tyre, The Great God Pan, Alias Grace, Oklahoma!, Music Man, Guys and Dolls, The Last Days of Judas Iscariot, Frozen, Hair, Camino Real, Love’s Labor’s Lost, Polaroid Stories, Antigone, Bat Boy!
+University directing credits include: The Moors, Everybody, She Kills Monsters (Virtual Realm), Crazy for You, Borrowed Babies, Pericles, Great God Pan, Alias Grace, Oklahoma!, Music Man, Guys and Dolls, The Last Days of Judas Iscariot, Frozen, Hair, Camino Real, Love’s Labors’ Lost, Polaroid Stories, Antigone, Bat Boy!
 The Musical, Our Town, Lysistrata, and You Can't Take It with You at Ball State University; A Midsummer Night’s Dream at the University of Illinois Chicago, The Rivals at Virginia Commonwealth University; Les Liaisons Dangereuses at Illinois State University; and The Miss Firecracker Contest at Denison University.